The Gala Ensemble

-The Gala Ensemble were a British group of five opera singers formed by SonyBMG in 2008 to record and perform the works of Gilbert & Sullivan.
-Their repertoire included songs from The Pirates of Penzance, H.M.S.
+The Gala Ensemble were a British group of five opera singers formed by SonyBMG in 2008 that recorded an album of selections from the works of Gilbert & Sullivan, such as The Pirates of Penzance, H.M.S.
 Pinafore and The Mikado.

 The ensemble consisted of Sally Johnson (soprano), Elinor Moran (soprano), Hannah Pedley (mezzo-soprano), Jonathan Prentice (baritone) and Richard Knight (tenor).
 The musical director was Marcus Marriott.
 The group were assembled by Sony Records, which released their recording, The Best of Gilbert & Sullivan, in 2008.

 Members of the group

 Sally Johnson was born in Liverpool and grew up in Penrith.

 Elinor Moran (born 1980) from Stoke-on-Trent, England, was a student at Chetham's School of Music in Manchester before moving to London to study voice at the Guildhall School of Music and Drama.
 She was also a member of the touring troupe Mid Wales Opera and a singing coach.

 Hannah Pedley was born in Leeds and taught singing at the Royal Ballet School.

 Jonathan Prentice from Bournemouth performed as a principal with the Candlelight Opera Company in productions such as Don Giovanni and Rigoletto.
 Prentice appeared on the recording A Christmas Choral Spectacular.

 Richard Knight from Lichfield trained at the Birmingham Conservatoire.

 Marcus Marriott was the musical director.